- Licensing and Education

 - Public Information

-Insurance Agent/Producer: One who has the authority to act for another; an individual who represents an insurance company or companies in servicing and soliciting products to policyholders.
+Insurance Producer: (also known as a Broker or Agent) One who has the authority to act for another; an individual who represents an insurance company or companies in selling, soliciting, negotiating and servicing insurance products to potential or existing policyholders.

-Independent/Staff Insurance Adjuster: An individual employed by a property and casualty insurance company to settle on its behalf claims filed by the insured.
+Insurance Adjuster: (Independent and/or Staff) An individual employed by a property and casualty insurance company (insurer) to settle policy claims on behalf of the insurer.

-Customer Service Representative: Assists Agents/Producers by working directly with client concerns and needs (account information, payments, correcting errors, phone calls, etc).
+Customer Service Representative: An individual that assist a licensed Producer by working directly with client concerns and needs (account information, payments, correcting errors, phone calls, clerical duties etc.).

-Insurance Agency: A business entity (Corporation, Association, Partnership, Limited Liability Company, Limited Partnership, or other legal entity) which earns and reports income using an EIN from selling, soliciting, or negotiating insurance in Oklahoma.
+Insurance Agency: A business entity (Corporation, Association, Partnership, Limited Liability Company, Limited Partnership, or other legal entity) which earns and reports income using an FEIN from selling, soliciting, or negotiating insurance in Oklahoma under the name of the business as opposed to the name of the individual.

-Surplus Lines: Property/Casualty insurance coverage that isn’t available from insurers licensed in the state, called admitted companies, and must be purchased from a non-admitted carrier.
+Surplus Lines Broker: (underlying Producer license required) Induvial or entity who is able to procure Property/Casualty insurance coverage that isn’t available from insurers registered in the state of Oklahoma, called admitted companies, and must be purchased from a non-admitted carrier.

 Managing General Agent: An individual or business entity appointed, as an independent contractor, by one or more insurers to exercise general supervision over the business of the insurer in this state, with authority to appoint insurance producers for the insurer, and to terminate appointments for the insurer.